 Understanding the Purpose of Disability Documentation

-- Establishes that you have a condition that meets the legal definition of disability
+- Confirms that your condition meets the legal definition of disability

-- Connects these limitations to the accommodations or benefits you’re requesting
+- Connects these limitations directly to the accommodations you’re requesting

-- Provides a medical or professional basis for your accommodation needs
+- Provides a medical or professional basis for your needs

-- Creates a record for potential legal protection if your requests are denied
+- Creates a record that protects you legally if your requests are denied

-The legal definition of disability under the Americans with Disabilities Act (ADA) is “a physical or mental impairment that substantially limits one or more major life activities.”
-This broad definition encompasses a wide range of conditions, but proving that your specific situation qualifies requires appropriate documentation from qualified professionals.
+Under the Americans with Disabilities Act (ADA), a disability is defined as “a physical or mental impairment that substantially limits one or more major life activities.”
+However, proving that your specific situation qualifies typically requires proper documentation from qualified professionals.

 Documentation Requirements in Employment Settings